leekinglai/ERCF_v3/Documentation/Installing-Happy-Hare.md

 #### 3. Control Board
 Select the type of control board you have installed.
 MMBv1.1 and MMBv2.0 are the recommended boards for ERCFv2.5.

+*\[This graphic will be updated soon\]*

 <p align="left"><img src="assets/questions_mcu.png"></p>

 #### 4. Control Board Address
 Happy Hare will then attempt to figure out where your control board is.
 So far, this doesn't work for CANBUS boards.

 > [!NOTE]
 > If you followed the previous guide on [Flashing Your Local MCU](https://github.com/Enraged-Rabbit-Community/ERCFv2.5/blob/main/Documentation/Flashing-Local-MCU.md), you should already know your CANBus UUID.
 You will need to manually add the CANBus UUID to the top of your mmu.cfg.
+If you are using USB instead, this should work and find your board!

 <p align="left"><img src="assets/questions_mcu_address.png"></p>